visionspacetec/Prust/README.md

 ```
 Here helper function "create_func_id("new_led")" function is used to create a function id from a string and new_led is casted to a function pointer type
 fn(&Vec::<u8>)->Result<(),Error>.
 These are the instructions to add a new function to the service.
 You can test is with the current client program.
-For example with this command "cargo run new_led 1" you can set the led but the client code currently only takes the funtion name and the arguments one by one as a byte array.
-With the current client code the output will be like this.
+For example with this command "cargo run new_led 1" you can set the led but the client code currently only takes the function name and the arguments one by one as a byte array.
+With the current client code, the output will be like this.
 ```
 selman@selman-G3-3590:~/Documents/Prust/client$ cargo run new_led 0
     Finished dev [unoptimized + debuginfo] target(s) in 0.01s